-Directorate of Epidemiological Surveillance and Interventions for Infectious Diseases Department of Vaccine Preventable and Congenital Diseases

-Meningococcal disease.
-Epidemiological data in Greece (2004-2019)

-EPIDEMIOLOGICAL SURVEILLANCE OF MENINGITIS

-In Greece, all meningitis cases are under epidemiological surveillance, including meningococcal disease cases (which are the main aim of the surveillance) and other bacterial and aseptic meningitis cases.

-The Department of Vaccine Preventable and Congenital Diseases of the National Public Health Organization (N.P.H.O) collects data for all meningitis cases from all over the country through the mandatory notification system, by Directorates of Public Health and the National Reference Center for meningitis in the National School of Public Health.
+Directorate of Epidemiological Surveillance and Interventions for Infectious Diseases Department of Vaccine Preventable and Congenital Diseases Meningococcal disease.
+Epidemiological data in Greece 2004-2022 MANDATORY NOTIFICATION SYSTEM EPIDEMIOLOGICAL SURVEILLANCE OF MENINGITIS In Greece, all meningitis cases are under epidemiological surveillance, including meningococcal disease cases (which are the main aim of the surveillance) and other bacterial and aseptic meningitis cases.
+The Department of Vaccine Preventable and Congenital Diseases of the National Public Health Organization (N.P.H.O) collects data for all meningitis cases from all over the country through the mandatory notification system, by Directorates of Public Health and the National Reference Center for meningitis in the School of Public Health, University of West Attica.
 Additional information regarding the clinical signs and the laboratory findings of each case is taken by communicating with the hospital where each case is hospitalized.
 In order to take all the necessary preventive measures (chemoprofylaxis when needed and/or immunization) to avoid disease transmission to all the individuals who were in close contact with the case, it is essential to assign the case by the cause.

 Data are recorded and analyzed by week, month, year, prefecture, causative agent, classification, age and gender, in order to detect outbreaks.

-MENINGOCOCCAL DISEASE

-Time trend

-During the period 2004-2019, 1,080 cases of meningococcal disease were reported to NPHO, while cases ranged between 32 and 108 per year and the mean annual notification rate was 0.61 cases per 100,000 population (Graph 1).
-The notification rate of the disease showed a significant decrease since 2013.
+MENINGOCOCCAL DISEASE Time trend During the period 2004-2022, 1,110 cases of meningococcal disease were reported to NPHO, while cases ranged between 4 and 108 per year and the mean annual notification rate was 0.53 cases per 100,000 population.
+The notification rate of the disease showed a significant decrease since 2013 (Graph 1).

 Graph 1.
-Mean annual notification rate time trend of meningococcal disease, Greece, 2004-2019
+Annual notification rate time trend of meningococcal disease, Greece, 2004-2022